Kuart1ss/AnalogueTrauma-in-CivilAviation/README.md

 # AnalogueTrauma-in-CivilAviation

-**This is all experimental data that has been anonymized from the study "Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation".**
+**This is all experimental data and information that has been anonymized from the study _Establishment of a Material Database for PTSS Induced by Analogue Trauma Paradigm in the Field of Civil Aviation_.**

 You can **only** access and use this data within the scope specified in the CC-BY-4.0 license.
 And your use of these data must meet the [World Medical Association Declaration of Helsinki](https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).